abpio/abp-commercial-docs/en/studio/quick-starts/microservice.md

 ![abp-studio-microservice-kubernetes-application-monitor](images/abp-studio-microservice-kubernetes-application-monitor.png)

-In this way, you can easily track HTTP Requests, distributed events, exceptions, logs and other details of your applications.
+In this way, you can easily track HTTP requests, distributed events, exceptions, logs and other details of your applications.

+## Kubernetes Integration: Intercepting Services

+TODO